-- 3. Pneumonia due to gross aspiration (for example, in the setting of intubation in the field, emergency department, or operating room) that meets the PNEU/VAP definition with a date of event during the HAI timeframe is considered healthcare-associated (HAI). - 4.
+- 3. Pneumonia due to gross aspiration (for example, in the setting of intubation in the field, emergency department, or operating room) that meets the PNEU/VAP definition with a date of event during the HAI timeframe is considered healthcare-associated. - 4.
 Multiple episodes of healthcare-associated pneumonia may occur in critically ill patients with lengthy hospital stays.
 When determining whether to report multiple episodes of healthcare-associated pneumonia in a single patient, follow the Repeat Infection Timeframe (RIT) guidance found in Chapter 2. - 5.
 Excluded organisms that cannot be used to meet the PNEU/VAP definition are as follows: - a.
 "Normal respiratory flora," "normal oral flora," "mixed respiratory flora," "mixed oral flora," "altered oral flora" or other similar results indicating isolation of commensal flora of the oral cavity or upper respiratory tract - b.
-The following organisms unless identified from lung tissue or pleural fluid (where specimen was obtained during thoracentesis or initial placement of chest tube and NOT from an indwelling chest tube): - i.
+The following organisms, unless identified from lung tissue or pleural fluid (where specimen was obtained during thoracentesis or within 24 hours of chest tube placement; pleural fluid specimens collected after a chest tube is repositioned or from a chest tube in place > 24 hours are not eligible): - i.
 Any Candida species as well as a report of "yeast" that is not otherwise specified - ii.
 Any coagulase-negative Staphylococcus species - iii.
 Any Enterococcus species - 6.
-If the excluded pathogens, any Candida speciesor yeast not otherwise specified, any coagulase-negative Staphylococcus species, and any Enterococcus species are identified from blood they can only be attributed as a secondary BSI to PNEU if PNU2 or PNU3 is met with a matching organism identified from pleural fluid (where specimen was obtained during thoracentesis or initial placement of chest tube and NOT from an indwelling chest tube) or lung tissue and the blood specimen collection date is within the Secondary BSI Attribution Period (SBAP). - The exception to this is any Candida species or yeast not otherwise specified identified from blood can be attributed as a secondary BSI to PNEU if PNU3 is met using the blood and a sputum, endotracheal aspirate, BAL or protected specimen brushing with matching Candida species and both specimens have a collection date in the Infection Window Period. - 7.
-Additionally, because organisms belonging to the following genera are typically causes of community-associated infections and are rarely or are not known to be causes of healthcare-associated infections, they are also excluded, and cannot be used to meet any NHSN definition: Blastomyces, Histoplasma, Coccidioides, Paracoccidioides, Cryptococcus, and Pneumocystis. - 8.
-Abbreviations used in the PNEU laboratory criteria: BAL-bronchoalveolar lavage EIA-enzyme immunoassay IFA-immunofluorescent antibody LRT-lower respiratory tract
+If the excluded pathogens, any Candida species or yeast not otherwise specified, any coagulase-negative Staphylococcus species, and any Enterococcus species, are identified from blood they can only be attributed as a secondary BSI to PNEU if PNU2 or PNU3 is met with a matching organism identified from lung tissue or pleural fluid (where specimen was obtained during thoracentesis or within 24 hours of chest tube placement; pleural fluid specimens collected after a chest tube is repositioned or from a chest tube in place > 24 hours are not eligible) and the blood specimen collection date is within the Secondary BSI Attribution Period (SBAP).

-PMN-polymorphonuclear leukocyte RIA-radioimmunoassay
+The exception to this is any Candida species or yeast not otherwise specified identified from blood can be attributed as a secondary BSI to PNEU if PNU3 is met using the blood and a sputum, endotracheal aspirate, bronchoalveolar lavage (BAL), or protected specimen brushing with matching Candida species and both specimens have a collection date in the IWP.

+- 7. Additionally, because organisms belonging to the following genera are typically causes of community-associated infections and are rarely or are not known to be causes of healthcare-associated infections, they are also excluded, and cannot be used to meet any NHSN definition: Blastomyces, Histoplasma, Coccidioides, Paracoccidioides, Cryptococcus, and Pneumocystis. - Abbreviations used in the PNEU laboratory criteria: BAL-bronchoalveolar lavage EIA-enzyme immunoassay IFA-immunofluorescent antibody LRT-lower respiratory tract PMN-polymorphonuclear leukocyte RIA-radioimmunoassay

 - There is a hierarchy of specific categories within the major site pneumonia.
-If the patient meets criteria for more than one specific site during the infection window period or the RIT, report only one: - o If a patient meets criteria for both PNU1 and PNU2, report PNU2. - o If a patient meets criteria for both PNU2 and PNU3, report PNU3. - o If a patient meets criteria for both PNU1 and PNU3, report PNU3. - Pathogens and secondary bloodstream infections can only be reported for PNU2 and PNU3 specific events. - Report concurrent LUNG and PNEU with at least one matching organism(s) as PNEU.
+If the patient meets criteria for more than one specific site during the IWP or the RIT, report only one: - If a patient meets criteria for both PNU1 and PNU2, report PNU2. - If a patient meets criteria for both PNU2 and PNU3, report PNU3. - \circ $\:$ If a patient meets criteria for both PNU1 and PNU3, report PNU3. - Pathogens and secondary bloodstream infections can only be reported for PNU2 and PNU3 specific events. - Report concurrent LUNG and PNEU with at least one matching organism(s) as PNEU.